aprilsoftware/personal-cloud/pc-manifesto.md

 Security cannot be scarified but the location of the cloud can give the possibility to do savings too.
 For instance the cloud hardware could be hosted on premise.
 This may sound like a step back but it depends on the degree of expertise required and the capacity of the organization to protect the physical access to the cloud physical hardware.
 Obviously the cloud hardware could be hosted in racks in a data center chosen by the organization.

-Except if the pay as you go is a requirement (i.e. periodic demand), most of the small and medium organizations have stable needs.
+Except if the pay as you go is a requirement (i.e. periodic demand), most of the small organizations have stable needs.
 Flexibility and scalability can be achieved with a lower degree of immediacy.

 The level of expertise required plays also an important part in the cost and it can be mitigated with high automation which at the end of the day is software.

 To the maximum extend, it should be as easy as plugging a box to the Internet and power it.
 It should be ready to use.
 More computing power could be added just by adding another box.
 We propose the terms Personal Cloud and Personal Cluster for the assemblage of such boxes.

 ## Conclusion
-We see an alternative to existing cloud offers which should focus mainly on small and medium sized organizations for which the data control, confidentiality, location and jurisdiction are keys.
+We see an alternative to existing cloud offers which should focus mainly on individuals and small organizations for which the data control, confidentiality, location and jurisdiction are keys.
 The software automation is the key to open the possibility to use such alternative.